Jinendra-Gambhir/Health-Analytics-for-OCD-Analysis/README.md

 - Data was exported into CSV format using SQL queries.
 - Excel and Power BI were then used to visualize these results, creating dashboards that allow stakeholders to explore the data interactively.
-## Features

-- **SQL Feature Engineering:** Generated insights by manipulating health records with SQL queries, resulting in five different tables representing various aspects of the data.
-- **Excel Dashboard:** Visualized SQL results by creating charts and graphs in Excel for better understanding of OCD trends and patterns.
-- **Power BI Interactive Dashboard:** Built a comprehensive dashboard with filters and visualizations, enabling stakeholders to explore the data interactively.

 ## Tables